This week's hike was to Nambé Lake, high in the Sangre de Cristos above Santa Fe.

-There's a raucous local population of Clark's nutcrackers, a grey relative of the jays (but different from the grey jay) renowned for its fearlessness and curiosity.
+There's a raucous local population of grey jays, fearless and curious.
 One of my hiking companions suggested they'd take food from my hand if I offered.
-I broke off a bit of my sandwich and offered it, and sure enough, a nutcracker flew right over.
+I broke off a bit of my sandwich and offered it, and sure enough, a jay flew right over.
 Eventually we had three or four of them hanging around our lunch spot.

 The rocky slopes are home to pikas, but they're shy and seldom seen.
 We did see a couple of marmots in the rocks, and I caught a brief glimpse of a small, squirrel-sized head that looked more grey than brown like I'd expect from a rock squirrel.
 Was it a pika?
 I'll never know.